Azure/Edge-infrastructure-quickstart-template-ado/doc/Getting-Started.md

 ## Prerequisites

-Before you get started, here are the steps you need to perform for prerequisites:
+Before you begin, make sure to complete the following prerequisite steps:

 - Check deployment checklist and install AzureStack HCI OS on your servers to be deployed as AzureStack HCI clusters
-- Complete the step 2 (Download the software) & 3 (Install the OS) in this [doc](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/download-azure-stack-hci-23h2-software).
+- Complete Step 2 (Download the software) & 3 (Install the OS) in this [document](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/download-azure-stack-hci-23h2-software).
 - **Make sure `Remote management` section is `Enabled`.**
 ![Remote management](./img/remoteManagement.png)